Audrey Hart travels to Skye and to the mansion of a reclusive folklorist to collect the folk and fairy tales of the local people.

-It is 1857, the Highland Clearances have left devastation and poverty, and the crofters are suspicious and hostile, claiming they no longer know their stories.
-Then Audrey discovers the body of a young girl washed up in the bay beneath Lanerly, and the crofters reveal that it is only a matter of weeks since another girl disappeared.
+Then Audrey discovers the body of a young girl washed up on the beach and the crofters tell her that it is only a matter of weeks since another girl has disappeared.
+They believe the girls are the victims of the spirits of the unforgiven dead.

 The Story Keeper is a gothic fiction novel set on Skye in 1857 and focuses on the character of Audrey, a young woman who has abruptly left her stifling life in London in order to pursue her career as a folklorist after responding to an advertisement in the newspaper.
 Audrey arrives at Lanerley Hall to meet her employer, Miss Buchanan, the sister of the laird who owns much of the land in the area but is immediately struck by its shabbiness.
 The elderly Miss Buchanan reveals she’s on a mission to record the local folklore before it disappears forever as the residents of the island are being displaced by the clearances.